 - Growth or income options, or both, are available.

-- It can be held within our partner’s Life bond.
+- It can be held within a Life bond.

 - Varying degrees of capital protection may be available and offered only for a limited period and a limited amount of funds.

 A structured product can take two forms – a structured deposit and a structured investment.
 Structured deposits and structured investment products with some capital protection are often purchased by those looking for alternatives to saving accounts and other deposit-based products.

 These products offer growth linked to stock market performance – usually via an Index, such as the S&P 500 & the FTSE 100 Index, although the return amount is sometimes capped.

 Some structured products expose your capital to risk.
 However, these plans are often set up with a “safety net feature,” which means the stock market can fall by a certain percentage without affecting your capital return.